kdmhorn/powercli/adminscripts/README.md

 A collection of scripts written for the administrator's toolbox.

 <b>VM-CreationNotes:</b>
-  A script designed to be run as a scheduled task.
+  A script designed to be run as a Windows scheduled task on daily basis.
 The script will seek newly created/deployed/registered guest machines in a VM environment and replace the Notes with information regarding the VM Creation